-Winter Institute on Learning 2022
+Winter Institute on Learning 2023

-The 2022 Winter Institute on Learning will help faculty in degree-granting programs focus on two processes critical to guiding and understanding student learning: (a) creating or revising program educational goals and (b) creating or revising a program assessment plan.
-The institute is intended for small groups of faculty (2-5 people) who will learn processes and develop drafts of materials to be shared with and further developed with other faculty in their program.
+The 2023 Winter Institute on Learning will help faculty in degree-granting programs focus on two processes critical to guiding and understanding student learning: (a) creating or revising program educational goals and (b) creating or revising a program assessment plan.
+The institute is intended for small teams of faculty (2-5 people) who will learn processes and develop drafts of materials to be shared with and further developed with other faculty in their program.
 Depending on their needs, faculty can participate in one or both parts of the institute.

 The institute uses a mix of CTAL guided coaching, individual work-time, and peer feedback.
 Colleagues in CTAL will prepare packets of information for each group of faculty – existing material in the current academic catalog, information collected from programs as part of the writing of the university’s 2021 Middle States Self-Study, relevant scholarship in the specific discipline, etc. – and provide them to faculty to assist in their work during and after the institute.
 Each part of the institute is intended to help faculty begin these important processes and develop concrete roadmaps for continuing them with all of their colleagues.

 Applications for any part of the institute must come from small teams of faculty who teach in a specific degree-granting program (undergraduate or graduate).
 These teams are typically 3-5 members.
 This may be a new team or it may work well to work with an existing group such as a curriculum committee.
 Diversity of experience, knowledge, and viewpoint are critical elements in a successful team.

 Please direct questions to Kevin R. Guidry, CTAL Associate Director of Educational Assessment, at firstname.lastname@example.org.